Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/racking-nodes.md

 keywords: technical specifications, tech specs, specs, specifications, Supermicro 1114S, WN10RT
 ---

-This section describes how to use the outside and inside rails of your Supermicro 1114S node and how to rack your nodes in your data center.
+This section describes how to use the outside and inside rails of your {{site.sm1114s}} node and how to rack your nodes in your data center.

 ## To Attach the Outer and Inner Rails
 {{site.data.alerts.note}}